 • Recycled plastic was used to make the carpet.
 The wall panels are made from aspen trees, which are rapidly-growing renewable resources.

 • Certified wood, which comes from trees cut down in a manner that does not destroy the forest, has been used throughout the Visitor Center.

-The Educational Exhibits:Designed to highlight the entire New River watershed, as well as New River Gorge National River, the educational exhibits at the Sandstone Visitor Center offer visitors opportunities to learn and grow.
+The Educational Exhibits:Designed to highlight the entire New River watershed, as well as New River Gorge National Park and Preserve, the educational exhibits at the Sandstone Visitor Center offer visitors opportunities to learn and grow.
 The interactive displays, touch-screen computer learning centers, and media program interpret the rich resources of this watershed, discuss human impacts upon the land, plus review simple ways that each person can lessen impacts on our environment.